perseus784/SaturnMind/README.md

 *Nostalgia, huh?*

-Down below are some projects which demonstrates the above steps in Python lively.
+Down below are some programs written in Python to demonstrates the above steps lively.
 ___